Skip to content

 • Runtime: Cloudflare Workers

-• Server: React Router v7 framework mode (HTTP + /api/* resource routes), worker.ts for /ws, cron, and security headers
+• Server: React Router v8 framework mode (HTTP + /api/* resource routes), apps/web/worker.ts for /ws, cron, and security headers

 • Data: Cloudflare D1 (SQLite) with Drizzle ORM